CIS-461-2017/hw02_raytracer_ii/README.md

 #### Normal Mapping (15 points)
 Implement tangent-space normal mapping on surfaces using the images we provided you in the `scene_files` folder of the previous homework assignment.

+#### Super-Sampled Anti Aliasing (Up to 15 points)
+Rather than casting one ray per pixel, cast several rays per pixel and average their colors together.
+You should cast each ray through a different portion of their pixel; for example, if your pixel were at (200, 200), you might ray cast through (200.25, 200.25), (200.5, 200.25), (200.5, 200.5), and (200.25, 200.5).
+Like with soft shadows, there are a few different super-sampling distributions you might implement; we leave it up to you as to which you wish to use.
+If you implement one sampling method, you will earn 9 points.
+Each additional method beyond the first can earn you up to 3 additional points.
+However, if you have implemented soft shadows _and_ anti aliasing, you can only earn a maximum of 20 points combined between the two sections.

 #### "Realistic" Shadows for Transmissive Surfaces (8 points)
 A ray tracer is not capable of realistically representing the shadows cast by